 OGC Invites you to Participate in its combined Disasters Resilience 2019 & GEOSS Architecture Implementation Pilot

 The Call for Participation was issued April 2, 2019.
-If there are any questions, please contact techdesk [at] opengeospatial.org?
+If there are any questions, please don't hesitate to contact techdesk [at] opengeospatial.org?

 The OGC Disaster Pilot will focus on the demonstration of the usefulness of standards and SDI architecture within the Disaster community.
 This Pilot builds on previous work that?was executed as the?Disasters Interoperability Concept Development Study?(CDS) and is documented in the